-When to Apply for the Platinum Card from American Express
+When to Go for the Platinum Card from American Express

 Frequent flyers who visit airport lounges, can use the travel credits, and find the other travel perks useful should consider getting the American Express Platinum first.

-- Want to earn 5x points on most airfare and hotels purchases
+- Want to earn 5x points on select travel

 - Will transfer your American Express Membership Rewards points to redeem for travel